 I Was Just Elected Booster Club President.
 What Do I Do First?

+In order to have a successful season cheering on the team, you will need to support the team by raising money, scheduling volunteers, increasing outreach, and boosting engagement.
 There is no secret formula that guarantees success when forming booster clubs and electing officers.
 However, strong leadership and administration have a significant impact on whether your booster club achieves its goals and objectives.
 Your degree of dedication and care as president directly influences the community and growth of your booster club.
 Following are a few booster club guidelines to follow to ensure you’re doing the best job possible.

 Stay Informed